Anxiety and I, we go way back.

 We’re not by ourselves either.

-For he goes hand in hand with his cousin OCD.
+For he goes hand in hand with his cousins, Depression and OCD.

-Together they have made a circus of acrobatic fear and panic,
+Together they have built a circus of acrobatic fear and panic,

 If I could try and sum up our romance,